section-engineering-education/engineering-education/content/articles/how-to-use-modular-patterns-in-nodejs/index.md

 Node.js does not implement the global namespace.
 In node.js, Module systems are implemented natively, based on the common JavaScript specifications.

 This way, you implement a local namespace within every module.
-It contains variables and properties that are private to a module until explicitly exposed/exported to other modules.
+It contains variables, and properties that are private to a module until explicitly exposed/exported to other modules.

 This breaks down the application complexity into manageable units and separating concerns.